akshatmshah/Blackjack/README.txt

   2. I created a highscores.txt file that tracks all the scores that registered players have.
 When the game is first started, it will check for a registered player and load their w/l.
 If a player isn't within this file, then a new player with the score 0 - 0 (w/l respectively) will be created.
 After each turn, a player's w/l is updated, so the player can quit whenever they want.

-  3. I created an dynamic card class to represent each of the individual cards that a deck makes up.
-I can't simply create private instance variables for these cards because they have different information, although they are set up the same.
-A king will have the type of king, rank king, and value of 10, while another king could be the same rank (king) and value but be a different type (spade instead of heart).A private instance variable would not be capable of having all these different attributes that each card would have.

-  I redesigned my GameBoard to work from the tictactoe completely so it works specifically for my BlackJack game.

-  4. I created a testable component that worked around the core game state (beating the dealer by getting close to 21).
+  3. I created a testable component that worked around the core game state (beating the dealer by getting close to 21).
 I created methods that would draw specific cards in order to make sure I could test how my game would function when presented different scenarios.
 I tested how the dealer reacted to hard 17s, win, lose, draw, blackjack off draw, updating scores, file loading, and